rehierl/node-tree-outliner/1-1-relations/0-1-properties.md

 * relation over a set X
 * a well-founded relation on a class X is a binary relation R
 * if every non-empty subset (S subset-of X) has a minimal element in R
-* i.e. an element m not related by sRm
+* i.e. an element m unrelated by sRm